 Plus, I’m kinda surprised at the price of the commercially-produced seasoning mix.
-I can certainly make it fresher and cheaper right here at home.
-And I can do it in minutes.
+I can make it myself in minutes right here at home.
+It’s fresher and cheaper too.

 Plus homemade seasoning is more adaptable too.
 Don’t like that much cumin?
 Cut back some.
 Don’t want that much salt?
 Adjust to your tastes.
 Like a little more chili powder?
 Knock yourself out!

 Since I cook dry pinto beans so often I like to have this seasoning mix at the ready.
 That way I just measure out 3 Tablespoons per pound of dried beans that I’m cooking.